mixmix/mixmix.github.io/content/post/partitioned-comms/index.md

 This pattern was born of the death of a relationship.
 I helped grow an really successful open-source project with this person - we grew a community, distributed grant funds, started a coop, and took on contracts to build products based on the tech.

 The problem that snuck up on us was that our personal communications were interleavened with our technical (and work) conversations.
 This was not so uncommon in my experience from social-enterprise -- we bring our "whole selves" to the grand project right?
-Ultimately my friend raised that he was having trouble distinguising whether my messages were us connecting as friends or me filing support tickets.
+Ultimately my friend raised that he was having trouble distinguishing whether my messages were us connecting as friends or me filing support tickets.
 Seeing unread messages from me had started to generate confusion and I guess anxiety.